Yeh Jawaani Hai Deewani (soundtrack): Chart performance

 The album was considered as one of the "Best Bollywood Albums of 2013" by Indiatimes (Anand Vaishnav), Deccan Music and Milliblog (Karthik Srinivasan).
 The tracks "Badtameez Dil" and "Balam Pichkari" received huge consumer response and also featured in year-end lists.
 Deccan Music listed the track "Balam Pichkari" in #27 of "Best Bollywood Songs of 2013", while Milliblog's Karthik Srinivasan and Music Aloud-based Vipin Nair listed "Badtameez Bil" in their year-ender reports as one of the "Best Bollywood Songs of 2013" (#8 and #22).
-India.com listed the tracks – "Badtameez Dil", "Balam Pichkari", "Dilliwaali Girlfriend" and "Ghagra" in their "best Hindi film dance numbers of 2013".
 Hindustan Times listed the track "Badtameez Dil" in their year-ender review calling the track as "fun and peppy, which describes the film and its music".
 The Indian Express also mentioned the album as "full of fun, frolic, celebration and innocent naughtiness".
 Firstpost-based critic Akshay Manwani, listed it as one of the Best Bollywood Albums of the Decade and further went on to state it as "an album with a distinctly youthful vibe, but one which is also rich with substance".
 Ormax Media, included the album along with Pritam's two other compositions — Barfi!
 (2012) and Ae Dil Hai Mushkil (2016) — as one of the "decade's best Bollywood albums".